alainmbebi/mixed-norms-GRN/README.md

 The ENNET repository can be obtained from: https://github.com/slawekj/ennet

 # PLSNET
-The Matlab source code of PLSNET can be obtained from https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1398-6#Sec17
+The Matlab source code of PLSNET can be obtained from: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1398-6#Sec17

 # PORTIA
 The PORTIA repository can be obtained from: https://github.com/AntoinePassemiers/PORTIA